EvanescentApps/meet-birds-app/README.md

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->
 <img src="/results/screenshot_1.jpg" width="260">&emsp;<img src="/results/screenshot_3.jpg" width="260">&emsp;<img src="/results/screenshot_2.jpg" width="260">
+And you can see the video at /results/video.mp4

 ## License
 ```